Khovd (city): History

-The city was established by Galdan Boshogtu Khan of Dzungaria in the 17th century on the bank of the river Khovd in what is now Erdenebüren sum.
+The city was established by Galdan Boshugtu Khan of Dzungar Khanate in 1685 on the bank of the river Khovd in what is now Erdenebüren sum.
 Horticulture was developed around city Khovd using the land cultivating experience from Taranchi and Central Asian captives.
 The city was 'moved' by the Qing administration after destruction of the Dzungar Khanate after 1757 on to the bank of the river Buyant.

-On 7 August 1912, the Mongol troops under leadership of Manlai Baatur Damdinsuren, Khatanbaatar Magsarjav and Ja Lama Dambiijantsan captured the city of Khovd, destroyed all the Manchu-Chinese garrisons and abolished the governance of the Qing-appointed amban.
+On 7 August 1912, the Mongol troops under leadership of Manlaibaatar Damdinsuren, Khatanbaatar Magsarjav and Ja Lama Dambiijantsan captured the city of Khovd, destroyed all the Manchu–Chinese garrisons and abolished the governance of the Qing-appointed amban.

 Population

 The city had a population of 26,023 in 2000 (2000 census), 30,479 in 2003 (est.) and 28,601 in 2007.
 The 2010 population was recorded at 29,046.

-In 2005, Jargalant sum (the centre of Khovd Aimag) had 32,351 inhabitants (6,675 households), belonging to more than ten ethnic groups and nationalities such as Uuld, Khalkh, Zakhchin, Torguud, Uriankhai, Myangad, Dörbet, Bayads, Kazak, Chantuu and Üzemchin.
+In 2005, Jargalant sum (the centre of Khovd Aimag) had 32,351 inhabitants (6,675 households), belonging to more than ten ethnic groups and nationalities such as Olot, Khalkha Mongols, Zakhchin, Torghut, Uriankhai, Myangad, Dörbet, Bayads, Kazakhs, Chantuu and Üzemchin.